marco-cardoso/ML-News-article-classification-architecture/README.md

 ## `Scraper`

-The guardian website was used due to its simplicity to download the data from.
+The Guardian website was used due to its simplicity to download the data from.
 The URLs follow a clear pattern : 'https://www.theguardian.com/{category}/{year}/{month}/{day}/'.
 Also, all the articles from a specific category and date are showed in a single URL.